younesStrittmatter/ASDMB-workshop-basic-github-hosting/README.md

 > - Choose only Firestore (not Hosting, Functions, etc)
 > - Use an existing project (the one you just created)
-> - for database you can choose nam5 and us-central (or whatever is close to you)
+> - for the database you can choose nam5 and us-central (or whatever is close to you)
 > - ?
 What file should be used for Firestore Rules? > firestore.rules -> enter
 > - If asked to overwrite, choose no
 > - ?
 What file should be used for Firestore indexes? > firestore.indexes.json -> enter